1727806031878.png

 Nesika Elementary

 <p class="editor-paragraph" dir="ltr" style="text-align: left;"><span style="white-space: pre-wrap;">This term has been focused on projects.
 During the winter months we cannot be outside as much as we'd like to, so we focus on learning hand projects inside.
-The grade 6s have completed their drums, the grade 5s have completed their rattles, and now Miss Danikka and Mrs. Swampy and teaching M Routtu's class how to make ribbon skirts and ribbon shirts.
-We can't wait to see the finished masterpieces!</span></p><p class="editor-paragraph"><img src="/images/14917a60-7188-4a6f-91b5-2c068daa9795" alt="Language Culture Project Time" width="573" height="1018" style="width:573px;height:1018px"></p><p class="editor-paragraph"><br></p>
+The grade 6s have completed their drums, the grade 5s have completed their rattles, and now Miss Danikka and Mrs. Swampy are teaching M Routtu's class how to make ribbon skirts and ribbon shirts.
+We can't wait to see the finished masterpieces!</span></p><p class="editor-paragraph"><img src="/images/14917a60-7188-4a6f-91b5-2c068daa9795" alt="Language Culture Project Time" width="573" height="1018" style="width:573px;height:1018px;display:inline-block"></p><p class="editor-paragraph" dir="ltr"><br></p>

 Grade 6 Drum Projects